gbdev/pandocs/src/The_Cartridge_Header.md

 :::

-## 0144-0145 - New Licensee Code
+## 0144-0145 — New licensee code

 This area contains a two-character ASCII "licensee code" indicating the game's publisher.
-It is only meaningful if the [Old Licensee Code](<#014B — Old Licensee Code>) is exactly `$33` (which is the case for essentially all games made after the SGB was released); otherwise, the old code must be considered.
+It is only meaningful if the [Old licensee<#014B — Old licensee is exactly `$33` (which is the case for essentially all games made after the SGB was released); otherwise, the old code must be considered.

 Sample licensee codes: